InES-HPMM/MAX7800x-Jupyter-training/README.md

 ## Network Training Completed, What's Next?
 It's important to note that this tutorial doesn't substitute the conventional method of synthesizing the network.
 You'll still need the official tool [ai8x-synthesis](https://github.com/MaximIntegratedAI/ai8x-synthesis/tree/pytorch-2.0) for this critical step.

 The key distinction here is that you now have the flexibility to train your network directly from your Jupyter notebook, bypassing the need to rely on the MAX78 training tool.
-To see a practical example of the entire process, from training to synthesis, check out the **"How to Use"** chapter.
+To see a practical example of the entire process, from training to synthesis, check out the **"How to Get Started"** chapter.

 ## What is included
 - MNIST classifier for the MAX78